glasnt/blog/_posts/2015-09-19-download-youtube-captions.md

 redirect_from: /2015/09/19/download-youtube-captions.html
 ---

+*2021 update: On YouTube, click the three dots "..." to the right of the Share, Save items, and click 'Open Transcript'. ✨*

 *2020 update: this method no longer works.
 Services like downsub.com may work instead.*

 The automatic transcription of YouTube vidoes is pretty amazing, and sometimes histerical at times.